Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Februari 2025 10.29.31 UTC
+- WIB: Kamis, 20 Februari 2025 11.28.58 UTC
-- WITA: Kamis, 20 Februari 2025 11.29.31 UTC
+- WITA: Kamis, 20 Februari 2025 12.28.58 UTC
-- WIT: Kamis, 20 Februari 2025 12.29.31 UTC
+- WIT: Kamis, 20 Februari 2025 13.28.58 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success